Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ## Miscellaneous git

+**Tip #1**: `raw` link - If you want to copy the code for a file, click the `raw` button.
+That will load all the code onto a white/blank webpage and you just need to do <kbd>CTRL</kbd>+<kbd>C</kbd> to copy all the contents.
+That is way easier than trying to select the code and maybe missing some of it.

 ### gitignore

 To have Git ignore any files that you do not want to push, create a file called `.gitignore` in the root of your project folder.
 Add the paths and file names for those files: